jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegate.md

 ### store

-The contract that stores and manages the NFT's data.
+The contract that stores and manages data for this contract's NFTs.

 ```solidity
 IJBTiered721DelegateStore public override store;